belibasCH/coding-challenges-elias/README.md

-# Coding Challenges
+# Coding Challenges - Solution Elias

-## Requirements for Reviewers
+## Requirements/Introduction for Reviewers
-1. Open up the File Overview.html in your browser.
-2. You find the test Results of the Challenges here.
+1. Open up the File index.html in your browser. - There you will find the test Results of the Challenges.
-3. If you want to see the output in Detail - check out the browser console.
+2. If you want to see the output in Detail - check out the browser console.
+3.

 Structure of the Repository:
 * Each Challenge has its own folder.
 * Each Challenge has its own JS File.
 (ChallengeXX.js)
 * Each Challenge has its own Tests that are included in the End of the File.
+* In the Folder "Testfiles" you will find the Testfiles to upload if you want.

 ## Feedback
 I really enjoyed the task.
 The description of the second challenge is a bit short.
 I think different interpretations are possible.
 If I have time, I will solve more challenges until Thursday.
-I'm looking forward to your feedback
+I'm looking forward to your feedback.

 # Initial Task